ispras/spark-openstack/README.md

 ## Tested configurations

 Ansible: 2.0.2

 Python: 2.7.*

 Management machine OS: Mac OS X Yosemite, Linux Mint 17, Kubuntu 14.04

 ## Known issues

 * No Openstack security groups support for now.
 So if your Openstack environment uses it, cluster will not work correctly.
 * You may notice a role named jupyterhub - it's senseless to use for now.
-* You will see that links in Spark WebUI are broken since they use instances hostnames instead of floating IPs
 * Only Ubuntu 14.04 is supported for now as guest system

 ## TODO Roadmap (you are welcome to contribute)